-- Revenue projections should be realistic and not be overly optimistic or too conservative. - The municipality must produce a balanced budget. - Use of internal resources to fund the capital budget.
+- that can be reasonably sustained and reduce reliance on government subsidies. - Revenue projections should be realistic and not be overly optimistic or too conservative. - The municipality must produce a balanced budget. - Use of internal resources to fund the capital budget.
 However with the increasing pressure to address the infrastructural backlog within the Municipality, a need to argue external funding, is (becoming evident) enjoying serious consideration. - The municipality will maintain all of its assets at a level adequate to protect the capital investments and minimize future maintenance and replacement costs.